-Except, like that merchant, we have been led by God to seek the Kingdom’s more.
-This is why, within the coming year we will sort, sell and moderately store all that we have to take a ministry position overseas in January 2019.
+Except, much like that merchant, we have been led by God to seek the Kingdom’s more.
+This is why, within the coming year we will sort, sell and moderately store all that we have.
 It’s why we have begun to tell our business clients that we’ll be stepping away by then (not now!) and why Christmas with our children was so precious this year.
 It’s all about to change: we have found a pearl of great value and we’re selling (most) everything to purchase it.

 Lord knows it’s not easy.
 In fact, once you set aside all the ridiculously romantic ideals of doing such things, it’s downright terrifying.
 It should be.
 It’s also the most peace-filled place we’ve ever been.
 All we know as we prepare to go is that there is a God who loves us and the world so much that in spite of our sin, He sacrificially made a way for us to know Him and His great love.
 The kingdom of heaven is like… more than we will ever really understand, more than we will ever really deserve and yet, it’s like… right in front of us at all times and there are others who need to know this too.

 As with all such things of great value, there’s sacrifice involved— a constant stream of releasing things to God’s care as we seek first His kingdom with the remainder of our lives and step beyond all that we’ve known to acquire this “pearl”.
 In pondering these things; the parables, the pearl and the price, I’m beginning to recognize, by God’s grace, that the “pearl” isn’t necessarily a thing, place or position.
-Ultimately, yes, it’s the prize of the stored up “treasure” we’re promised at the end of time but in practical terms, the pearl of great value is obedience… the “everyday yes” to whatever God has called us— and you— to do.
+Ultimately, yes, it’s the prize of the stored up “treasure” we’re promised at the end of time but in practical terms, the pearl of great value is Christ himself and the reward for obedience to God as we live… the “everyday yes” to whatever God has called us— and you— to do.

 We are very much in process and the details of how to do such a thing are still a bit hazy.
 The invitation however, is clear: “Release.
 Give up everything to secure THAT “pearl”.
 And all the rest?
 That will be the icing on the cake.
 I promise.”